Azure/container-apps-deploy-action/README.md

 mentioned above) will be set when the Container App is created.
 When updating an existing Container App, only the properties listed in the file will be updated on the Container App.

-Currently, the YAML file does not support setting up managed identity authentication for the container registry used;
+Currently, the YAML file does not support setting up managed identity authentication for the Container Registry used;
 for more information on this issue, please see
 [this GitHub issue](https://github.com/microsoft/azure-container-apps/issues/524).